Namibia national cricket team: The Golden Generation

 In April 2018, the ICC decided to grant full Twenty20 International (T20I) status to all its members.
 Therefore, all Twenty20 matches played between Namibia and other ICC members since 1 January 2019 have the full T20I status.

 Namibia's first T20I match was against Ghana on 20 May 2019 in the Regional Final of the 2018–19 ICC World Twenty20 Africa Qualifier tournament.
 They won the match comfortably.

 In July 2020, the Namibia Men's team won the ICC Associate Member Men's Performance of the Year award, after gaining One Day International (ODI) status, in the ICC's Annual Development Awards to recognise developing cricketing nations.

 Namibia qualified for the 2021 ICC T20 World Cup in the United Arab Emirates when they finished 4th in the 2019 ICC Men's T20 World Cup Qualifier tournament in October and November 2019.
 They lost their first match against Sri Lanka but recorded a historic first-ever win at a World Cup event when they beat The Netherlands by 6 wickets in Abu Dhabi on 20 October 2021.
 On 22 October 2021 in the next match against Ireland, Namibia made history by winning the match by 8 wickets and qualified for the Super 12 stage of the tournament.
 On 27 October 2021, in the first Super 12 match for Namibia, they registered another historic win, defeating Scotland by 4 wickets.

 In the 2022 ICC T20 World Cup, Namibia defeated Asia Cup champions and world number 8 side Sri Lanka in a stunning upset to open the tournament.

 Namibia are participating in the inaugural 2023 Cricket World Cup Qualifier Play-off, a part of the qualification process for 2023 Cricket World Cup, as the hosts.
 They got their maiden win in the tournament against Papua New Guinea, as they won the match by 48 runs.
 Namibia's score of 381/8 was the highest total by an associate nation in an ODI match.

 The South African cricket team toured Namibia in October 2025 for a one-off Twenty20 International (T20I) match to inaugurate the opening of Cricket Namibia's first official stadium, the Namibia Cricket Ground in Windhoek.
 It was the first-ever international match between the two sides.
 Namibia won the match by 4 wickets in a last ball thrilling upset.

+Team image

+The Namibian cricket team are known by the nickname "the Eagles" (the Visarends in Afrikaner).
+Traditionally, the team's home kit is a mix of blue and black shades.